DoSomething/contentful-prototype/docs/development/overview.md

 ---
-description: The _development_ section provides development instructions for setting up and working with the Phoenix platform.
+description: This section provides development instructions for setting up and working with the Phoenix platform.
 ---

 # Overview